 their numbers have plummeted.

-In the past two years, our precious western monarch population has drastically dropped even more- near what is coined as “quasi-extinction” numbers.
+In the past several years, our precious western monarch population has drastically dropped even more- near what is coined as “quasi-extinction” numbers.

 There are many wonderful groups, advocates, researchers, horticulturists, teachers, funders, and agencies making great efforts to restore the Monarch population throughout the western United States.
 We believe that we will have a greater chance of success to restore the population if these groups from all of these states and regions pull together.
 If we listen, share, and learn from one another, we each will “do what we do” better.